nib-components/react-control/README.md

 #### Props

 - label - Text displayed on the button *(required)*
 - glyph - from v2-icons.
-Dfaults to `chevron-circle-inverse`
+Defaults to `chevron-circle-inverse`

 ### Divider